Wyoming does not levy an income tax on individuals. This means that you don't need to file a Wyoming state tax return.

 Candy is usually exempt from sales tax since Wyoming considers it food.
 However, if it's sold in a vending machine (typically designed for immediate consumption) or if it's a novelty item that has a value of over 50% of its price (i.e. PEZ dispenser), the candy and/or item is taxable.
 Candy refills are considered food and exempt from the sales tax.

-For more information, you can visit the website of the Wyoming Department of Revenue.
+For more information on Wyoming state income taxes, you can visit the website of The Wyoming Department of Revenue.

 See other U.S. States, Territories, and Protectorates.